Complete Guide

 • Multiple language support

-• Ready-to-import CSV/TSV files
+• Native .apkg packages, plus CSV/TSV files

 Try Anki Generator